 how to live in denmark

-Living in Denmark as a foreigner can be a challenge, although after 17 years here I hope I've met that challenge.
-Now I've taken on the job of helping other foreigners fit in with 'How to live in Denmark', podcast, a book available in English, Chinese, and Arabic, and regular events that help Danes and foreigners understand each other better.
+Living in Denmark as a foreigner can be a challenge, although after more than a decade here I hope I've met that challenge.
+Now I've taken on the job of helping other foreigners fit in with 'How to live in Denmark', podcast, a book available in English, Chinese, and Arabic, the follow-up "How to Work in Denmark" and regular events that help Danes and foreigners understand each other better.
 The project began when I noticed several old essays I had written when I first arrived in Denmark were still getting impressive traffic on a website I barely bothered to maintain.
 People were still coming to Denmark, and were still having trouble fitting in.
-I decided to update the project and expand it, and it's become a profitable business on its own.
+I decided to update the project and include keynote speeches on Denmark, and it's become a profitable business on its own.

 dow jones and the wall street journal